jpaola/web-service-gin/README.md

 Insert into albums (albumID, title, artist, price) VALUES (3, 'Sarah Vaughan and Clifford Brown', 'Sarah Vaughan', 33.99);
 ```
 The table should have albumID, title, artist, and price where albumId is considered the primary key.

+You may also create a `recordsDB.sql` file containing these queries.